scanner-research/vgrid/DEVELOPMENT.md

 ## Contributing a change

 Please develop in a feature branch and open a pull request if you would like to contribute a feature.

+## Making a release

+We use Git tags to mark new releases.
+Pushing a tag will tell Travis to automatically upload a new package to NPM and PyPi.
+Make sure to update the version number in both `vgridpy/setup.py` and `vgridjs/package.json`.